-We begin by defining the mathematics behind stacking different exoplanet spectra and applying this to toy models in Section \ref{sec:fundamentals}.
-In Section \ref{sec:realistic_model_transmission_spectra}, we apply our stacking prescription to realistic models of transmission spectra to understand over what parameter space stacking is appropriate and where it breaks down.
-We present our discussion in Section \ref{sec:discussion} and our summary in Section \ref{sec:summary}.
+We first develop the mathematical formalism and illustrate it with toy models (Section \ref{sec:fundamentals}), then apply the stacking prescription to realistic transmission spectra to identify the parameter space where stacking is valid and where it breaks down (Section \ref{sec:realistic_model_transmission_spectra}).
+We conclude with a discussion and summary in Sections \ref{sec:discussion} and \ref{sec:summary}.